poorniv-89/KidsChoresTracker_FrontEnd/README.md

 ## 🌐 Third-Party API Integration

-To make the app more engaging and motivational for kids, we integrated an external quotes API.
+To make the app more engaging and motivational for kids, external quotes API has been integrated.

 ### 🧠 API Used